 That means more hands to get a project done, right?

 I just finished installing it in our upstairs bathroom.
 It turned out great!
-NuCore can be placed over your existing floor and even slightly uneven floors, which makes it simpler than other flooring.
+NuCore can be placed over your existing floor, and even slightly uneven floors.

 Here is a little before and after picture: